-The application process consists of a pre-proposal, proposal, and selection stage.
+The application process consists of a pre-proposal, optional grant-writing workshop, proposal, and selection stage.
 Applications will be accepted once yearly.
 Application intake deadlines are as follows:

-- November 6, 2017 Pre-Proposals due (500 words) - o returned with comments to applicants: November 17, 2017 - November 23, 2017 Grant Writing Workshop from 4:30 to 5:30 PM in the TRUSU Red Room.
+- November 13, 2023 Pre-Proposals due (500 words) - o returned with comments to applicants: November 21 - November 21& 22, 2023 Grant Writing Workshop from 4 to 5 PM in the TRUSU Red Room. - The workshops are identical in content, so attendees can come to either one. - This is an optional workshop open to anyone.
+It's designed for those with little or no experience in writing grants.

-- This is a voluntary workshop open to anyone - February 16, 2018 Full Proposals due - o this includes an original 90 to 120 second Youtube video about the project - March 2, 2018 Proponents notified of results - March 3, 2019 Awarded funds must be spent
+- Other workshops can be arranged upon request, so please contact the Sustainability Office at sustain@tru.ca if you can't make the ones on Nov 21 or 22. - February 12, 2024 Full Proposals due - this includes an original 90 to 120 second YouTube video about the project - March 7, 2024 Proponents notified of results - March 7, 2025 Awarded funds must be spent (within 12 months of being awarded)

-Projects can also be reviewed & accepted on an as-needed basis as determined by the Director of Environment and Sustainability.
+Projects can also be reviewed & accepted on an as-needed basis as determined by the Manager of Sustainability Programs.